-1. Put on fresh protective gloves before handling laboratory bottles or sampling.

-- Fill out lab sheets and sample labels. - 3.
+- 1. Put on fresh protective gloves before handling laboratory bottles or sampling. - 2.
+Fill out lab sheets and sample labels. - 3.
 If possible, collect sample directly from outfall flow with sample container.
 If necessary, use a dipper or equivalent device. - a.
 Do not touch the dipper or the sample bottle to the outfall or sediments. - b.
 Do not walk through or disturb sediments upstream of sampling location. - c.
 If using a dipper or other reusable equipment, triple rinse with distilled water and sample water before sampling. - 4.
 Use test strips, kits, and water quality meters, and record data. - a.
 Follow manufacturer's instructions for meter calibration and frequency. - 5.
 Place any laboratory samples on ice for laboratory submission. - a.
 Fill out Chain of Custody for laboratory samples. - b.
 Prepare for laboratory pick-up or drop-off. - 6.
-Enter results into Cityworks using iPad as tests are conducted - 7.
-Safely dispose of used test strips and kits. - 8.
+Enter results into Cityworks using iPad as tests are conducted. - 7.
+Safely dispose of used test strips and kits in the designated waste container. - 8.
 Use distilled water to decontaminate all equipment.

 If sampling the outfall is infeasible because it is submerged, buried, obstructed, damaged or simply inaccessible, the Town will proceed to the first accessible upstream manhole or catch basin for the observation of the flow and sampling.
-Field staff will continue to the next upstream structure until there is no longer an influence from the receiving water on the visual inspection or sampling.
+Field staff will continue to the next upstream structure until there is no longer an influence from the receiving water.
 The location of observation and sampling will be recorded with the results.

-Table 6-3 summarizes the sampling needs for parameters to be analyzed in the field.
+Table 6 summarizes the sampling needs for parameters to be analyzed in the field.
+Testing for indicator bacteria and any pollutants of concern must be conducted using analytical methods and procedures found in 40 CFR § 136.
+Samples for laboratory analysis must also be stored and preserved in accordance with procedures found in 40 CFR § 136 or Table 6.
 The threshold indicator value is included in the permit as an indicator of a potential illicit connection.